open-rmf/rmf_deployment_template/README.md

 # RMF Deployment Template
 This branch contains the bringup instructions and configurations to setup a Kubernetes cluster infrastructure.

-The app to deploy is located in `cloud_infra` as `rmf_deployment`.
-The `rmf_deployment` template is fully configurable and minimally will need following edits prior to bringup.
+This deployment is fully configurable and minimally will need following edits prior to bringup.
 Be sure to edit these prior to running thru the next steps..
 - RMF configuration in `rmf-deployment/`
     - `rmf_server_config.py` - replace DNS name `rmf-deployment-template.open-rmf.org` with your own.
     - `values.yaml` - replace registryUrl `ghcr.io/open-rmf` and DNS name `rmf-deployment-template.open-rmf.org` with your own.